Lioness resting on tree in woodland - big cat species are among those critically endangered

 Species Going Extinct Due to Deforestation: 5 Endangered Animal Species as Forests Decline

 Species going extinct due to deforestation – this is something you might have heard of frequently over the years from your social media feed or your science class.
-As you know, forests serve as natural homes to many wild animals.
-But due to human activities that lead to deforestation, many animals are driven out of their natural habitat, threatening them with extinction.

 What is Deforestation and How Does It Affect Animals?